BancFirst (BANF)

 Return on equity, or ROE, tells us how much profit a company generates for each dollar of shareholder equity, a key funding source for banks.
 Over a long period, banks with high ROE tend to compound shareholder wealth faster through retained earnings, buybacks, and dividends.

-It was good to see BancFirst narrowly top analysts’ net interest income expectations this quarter.
-On the other hand, its tangible book value per share missed and its EPS fell a bit short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock remained flat at $111.57 immediately following the results.
+We enjoyed seeing BancFirst beat analysts’ revenue expectations this quarter.
+We were also happy its net interest income outperformed Wall Street’s estimates.
+On the other hand, its EPS missed and its tangible book value per share fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock remained flat at $108.82 immediately following the results.

 12. Is Now The Time To Buy BancFirst?

-BancFirst isn’t a bad business, but we’re not clamoring to buy it here and now.
+BancFirst doesn’t top our investment wishlist, but we understand that it’s not a bad business.
 Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
 Tread carefully with this one, however, as its projected EPS for the next year is lacking.

-BancFirst’s P/B ratio based on the next 12 months is 2.1x.
+BancFirst’s P/B ratio based on the next 12 months is 1.9x.
 Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
-We're pretty confident there are superior stocks to buy right now.
+We're pretty confident there are more exciting stocks to buy at the moment.